NobodydeBunny/NobodydeBunny/README.md

             "learning"     : "Constant.
 About everything.
 Forever.",
         }

-        self.loves       = ["🐱 Cats", "🎌 Anime", "🧠 Random rabbit holes"]
+        self.loves       = ["🎮 Games","🐱 Cats", "🎌 Anime", "🧠 Random rabbit holes"]

     def philosophy(self):
-        return "If it is good for me, it is good. 🐾"
+        return "If it is good for me, it is good. 😸"
 ```

 ---